godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Augments the Grand Forge.
 ##### Oathbound Tenets
 *Set Requirements:* 1 Code and 1 Duty tenet; Oath of the World Table *Set Effect:* When Reputation increases, Morale also increases by 1.
+The opposite is also true.
 **Code of Chivalry**
 Augments the Commissions Office.
 **Code of Ninshidō**